 Warnings While Using This Medicine:

-- Make sure your doctor knows if you have kidney disease, liver disease, anemia, diarrhea, dehydration, neutropenia (low white blood cells), an infection, thrombocytopenia (low platelets in the blood), or a weak immune system.
+- Tell your doctor if you have kidney disease, liver disease, anemia, an infection, low platelets in the blood, or a weak immune system.

 Possible Side Effects While Using This Medicine: